-This graph demonstrates trends in overall and section grades for the years in which the Washington State University Elson S. Floyd College of Medicine has participated in the Planetary Health Report Card initiative.
+This graph demonstrates trends in overall and section grades for the years in which Washington State University Elson S. Floyd College of Medicine has participated in the Planetary Health Report Card initiative.

-Planetary Health Report Card Trends for the Elson S. Floyd College of Medicine
+Planetary Health Report Card Trends for Washington State University Elson S. Floyd College of Medicine